 When a person takes prednisone, the body thinks it is a steroid hormone.
 These hormones enter the body’s cells and create chemical reactions that tell the body to stop making inflammatory compounds.

 As a result, a person is ideally able to breathe more easily because their airways are less narrow.
 They also create less mucus, making it easier to breathe.

 Prednisone is a short-acting steroid, with a half-life of

 An initial dosage of prednisone will be between 5 and 60 milligrams per day.
 Doctors can then change the dosage until they find one that has a satisfactory effect.

 According to older research, if corticosteroids are given in an emergency department setting within 1 hour of a person arriving, they may be less likely to require hospitalization.

 When taken in the short term, a person is less likely to experience side effects.
 Short-term side effects of using prednisone for asthma include:

 - increased appetite

 Taking oral steroids such as prednisone can also increase a person’s blood sugar.
 If someone has diabetes, this reaction should be taken into account.

-People who use steroids for short periods of time do not usually experience any of the long-term side effects associated with taking oral steroids.
-The side effects of long-term use of oral steroids can include:
+People who use steroids for short periods of time do not usually experience any of the

 - impaired growth